durham-qlm/CoOMBE/README.md

 This collection of programs is published in Computer Physics Communications:

 R M Potvliege and S A Wrathmall, CoOMBE: A suite of open-source programs for the integration of the optical Bloch equations and Maxwell-Bloch equations, Comput.
 Phys.
-Commun.
-306 (2025) 109374, https://doi.org/10.1016/j.cpc.2024.109374 [open access]
+Commun. **306** (2025) 109374, https://doi.org/10.1016/j.cpc.2024.109374 [open access].

 This folder contains the following items: